btconway/babyagi/README.md

     - The parameter LLAMA_CTX_MAX should be set to 2048, with LLAMA_CONTEXT set to 4000 (value in chars, not tokens).
     - According to what I could find out Llamas should support a context size of 2048 in general, but I am not sure if this is correct.
 Works at least with wizardLM-7B and vicuna-7B.
     - Reducing LLAMA_CTX_MAX to 1024 makes the task procedure faster, but responses are getting badly truncated
+    - Also with 2048 and smart context truncation, the task creation agent and task prioritization agent responses is incomplete sometimes.
+In these cases the start of the response is missing, but the overall task planning & prioritization process seems to stay on track.
   - The Q&A retrieval with document embedding vector store works best with EMBEDDINGS_CTX_MAX set to 1024.
 Value of 2048 makes the Q&A retrieval very slow.
   - The same applies for the smart search summary.
 Set the parameter SUMMARY_CTX_MAX to 1024 and SUMMARY_CONTEXT to 1000 (default is 3000 with OpenAI).
   - The smart search result summary can get lengthy, depending on the scrape size (SCRAPE_LENGTH) and number of top result web pages to be scraped.
 Therefore I did limit the top result pages to 1 (default is 3 with OpenAI) in code and SCRAPE_LENGTH to 3000 (default is 5000 with OpenAI).